 Social environments vary in how people express themselves.
 A high context orientation will mean that there is an emphasis on implicit communication and non-verbal cues.
 A low context orientation will mean that communication is explicit, people say what they mean and mean what they say!

 The UK is a bit of a mix when it comes to communication.
 People living in southern England are often described as relatively indirect and reserved.
 Also they will not be particularly demonstrative in an emotional sense.
-It is not unusual to be left wondering what people ‘really think’ or resorting to asking clarifying questions to find out.
+It’s not unusual to be left wondering what people really think or resorting to asking clarifying questions to find out.

-As you head further north, people do become more open and direct, perhaps even blunt and to the point (so the southerners say).
-They are also said to be friendlier and more welcoming and, as many are of Celtic origin, a touch more emotionally demonstrative as well.
+As you head further north, people do become more open and direct, perhaps even blunt.
+They are also said to be friendlier and more welcoming and a touch more emotionally demonstrative as well.

 The British are generally quite private in their nature.
 “An Englishman’s home is his castle” is a proverb which demonstrates this point.
 People feel more able to be fully themselves when they are at home.
 Outside of the home, they conform to social norms.

 Personal space is important.
-When meeting people for the first time it is important to leave space between you and them and greet people with a formal hand shake.
-However, barriers break down quickly and people tend to be more open and friendly once they have met you a few times.
+When meeting people for the first time, leave space between and greet people with a formal handshake.
+However, barriers break down quickly; people tend to be more open and friendly once they have met you a few times.

 The power dimension talks about degree of acceptability of different power relationships and social stratification within a culture.
 Historically, the class structure of society has been important in the UK.
-Even today the media will use class labels to describe people, for example when Prince William became engaged to Kate Middleton, she was described as from a “wealthy middle class family”.
+Even today the media will use class labels to describe people.
+For example, when Prince William became engaged to Kate Middleton, she was described as being from a “wealthy middle–class family”.

 Despite the frequent reference to class structure, there also is a desire to develop a society based on meritocracy, not inheritance and social standing.
-Opportunity for all is stressed and really meant by many people.
-Promotion in many organisations is based on past performance rather than connections and family heritage, but of course there are some exceptions.
+Opportunity for all is crucial and really meant by many people.
+Promotion in many organizations is based on past performance rather than connections and family heritage, but of course there are some exceptions.